joe-dorward/the-python-programming-language/tkinter/ui_v1.33_nametowidget_grandchild_honeydew_and_aliceblue.md

-Continuing the exploration of using Tkinter with Python, this version includes the exploration of the tkinter 'widget' hierarchy from the *parent* to *grandchild*, while adding the use of the `nametowidget()` method.
+Continuing the exploration of using Tkinter with Python, this version continues the exploration of the tkinter 'widget' hierarchy from the *parent* to *grandchild*, while adding the use of the `nametowidget()` method.